madewithkoji/koji-vcc/README.md

     Sets up `Koji.config` parameters for each client and handles communication between the Koji live preview iframe and your app.

 - `Koji.request()`
     Wrapper for fetch that takes objects from `Koji.routes`.
+    *\*Note: as of 0.4.2, a `cache` option can be added to a routes koji.json file, default is `no-cache` in order to avoid stale caching.*
 - `Koji.pwaPrompt()`
     After the `'pwaPromptReady'` event has fired, this function will make a popup installation prompt appear.
     *\*Note: this function must be run from some user input. (like onClick)*